1996 San Diego Chargers season: Week 4: at Oakland Raiders

-Week 5
+Week 5: vs. Kansas City Chiefs

 A pair of Junior Seau interceptions helped the Chargers past the previously undefeated Chiefs.
 In a battle of field goals, Seau's first pick led to Carney's second, and a 6–0 lead.
 However, a fumbled punt return by Darrien Gordon set up the first of three successes by Pete Stoyanovich in the 2nd quarter.

 After Carney tied the game at 9–9 in the 3rd quarter, Gordon atoned for his earlier error with an 81-yard punt return touchdown.
 However, Marcus Allen's 59-yard reception on the next play from scrimmage set an immediate Chiefs' response.
 Following a further exchange of field goals, Seau intercepted Steve Bono for the second time, and Carney kicked the winner from 33 yards out with 3:17 to play.
 A Seau sack was then instrumental in forcing Kansas City to turn the ball over on downs, but Russell fumbled on the next play.
 Given a bonus chance, Bono led his team into field goal range, but Chris Mims blocked the game-tying attempt.

 The nine successful field goals were a record (since surpassed).
 Following this result, Denver, San Diego and Kansas City were tied atop the AFC West with 4-1 records.

-Week 6
+Week 6: at Denver Broncos

 A collapse from 17-0 ahead cost San Diego victory in a pivotal game.
 Up 3–0 in the second quarter, Rodney Harrison's first interception of the season set up a short touchdown pass from Humphries to Terrell Fletcher; Humphries found Martin for another score shortly afterwards.
 John Elway responded immediately, leading his team 80 yards in just five plays, the last 20 coming on a 20-yard strike to Shannon Sharpe shortly before halftime.

 In the 3rd quarter, the same pairing hooked up twice more, putting Denver four points ahead.
 San Diego tried to respond, but Humphries threw incomplete on 4th and 7 at the Broncos' 38, and Elway soon put the game away with his fourth touchdown pass, this time to Ed McCaffrey.
 This result put Denver alone atop the AFC West, and they wouldn't lose again until after they'd clinched home field advantage through the playoffs.